How Well Can Dogs Smell? – Amazing Facts About Your Dog’s Nose.

 Top of the list is the Bloodhound who has more scent receptors than any other breed.
 They are experts at following both ground scent, (where those large dangly ears ‘funnel’ the scent upwards) and air scent.
 The loose skin around the head and neck, helps to trap scent particles and retain the odour.

-The Basset hound also has impressive scenting abilities.
-Being low to the ground, he is an ideal candidate for tracking.
-The Beagle and the German Shepherd are high up on the list of some of the best scenting dogs.
-English Springer Spaniels are another skilful scenting breed.
+The Basset hound, also has impressive scenting abilities.
+Being low to the ground, they are mean tracking machines.
+English Springer Spaniels are another breed with astounding scent abilities.
 Because of their drive and also their handy size, they are frequently the choice of breed as narcotic, or explosive detection dogs.

 How well can dogs smell? – try some scent games to find out!

 Dogs just love using their noses.
 It’s a great way for them to stimulate their brains as well as their bodies.
-Indeed, a few tracking games will really help to tire your dog out and make him feel relaxed and calm.
+Indeed, a few tracking games will really tire your dog out and help them feel relaxed and calm.
 Scent games are great for hyperactive dogs and can give nervous dogs more confidence.

 Start by hiding treats in containers, or lay a ‘track’ using food.
-Take tiny steps and place a tiny morsel of food in each footstep – as the dog stops to eat the food, he is also taking in the scent from the ground.
+Take tiny steps and place a tiny morsel of food in each footstep – as the dog stops to eat the food, they are also taking in the scent from the ground.
 Only lay short tracks in a straight line to begin with.

 At the end of the track, either have a jackpot of food, or even better an old sock, or glove, with treats in it.
 As your dog progresses, get friends and family to lay tracks and make them longer, incorporating turns.